 Remove the existing stems from your sink after shutting off the water.
 Note the length of the large fine thread on your bonnet nut.
-You’ll have two options, either the thread will be 5/16” long or it will be 1/2” long.
-Once you know the length, you can order our re-trim kits below.
+You’ll have two options, either the thread will be 5/16” (less common) long or it will be 1/2” (far more common) long.
+Once you know the length, you can order our re-trim kits.

 Both kits are supplied with the following;

 Photo at right shows the 86-081HM kit, this is the more common version.